 “Karma, first of all, is engendered by states of mind.
 It’s best to think of karma, not so much in terms of physical action, but as waveforms of vibratory energy.
 Karma is your own energy -- the energy patterns that emanate from your life, from your actions, from your thoughts, feelings and desires….
 If you could see the earth from a vibratory point of view and not be distracted by the physical, you would see something like radio waves, billions of them, cascading constantly in very complex patterns all over the earth.
 These waves are emitted from the thoughts, feelings and actions of each individual life form here.
 That's what karma is.”
 Rama - Dr. Frederick Lenz

 In 1986, as Rama - Dr. Frederick P. Lenz prepared for a major public lecture series, he sought to present a path to enlightenment that would be most understandable to the largest group of people.
 He selected Zen as most relevant to his current and future students and called his teachings "Tantric Zen."
+The book is paperback and available on Kindle.
 Of the 18 transcribed talks contained in this book, he says:

 A professional in meditation is someone who is able, no matter what the state of their mind or life, to sit down, meditate, stop thought and enter the quiescent state.
 But realize that no matter how high you go, no matter how deeply you perceive, you are only touching the bare surface of infinity.